 |Best for||Best Overall||Commercial Properties||Local Expertise|

 Termites are one of the most common pests that someone might encounter in the course of owning and maintaining a property.
-Termites’ most distinguishing characteristic is that they eat wood and plant matter, which can be destructive and problematic for humans and structures.
+Their most distinguishing characteristic is that they eat wood and plant matter, which can be destructive and problematic for humans and structures.
 In natural settings, like rainforests, termites can be beneficial to the environment because they clean up debris that litters the ground.
 However, in cities and neighborhoods, termites’ taste for wood means chewed-up fences, furniture, and homes.
+In the U.S. alone, termites damage more than 600,000 homes every year.
 Left unimpeded, a colony of termites can eat a structure to collapse.

 Termites operate in a colony-based caste system with a king and queen, workers who are tasked with labor, soldiers who protect the colony, and alates, commonly referred to as swarmers, who are responsible for reproduction.
 Homeowners are most likely to encounter worker termites (usually white or cream-colored and found inside a mud foraging tube or the wood itself) or swarmers (usually darker in color and frequently have wings).